dlfelps/dlfelps.github.io/_posts/2022-06-20-Reproducible-Dotnet-Series.md

 [^2]: While it may seem counterintuitive to limit the available versions of your dependencies, it improves control over the automatic dependency resolver.
 This is in line with the continuously reproducible mindset and future developers are always free to update the version if they encounter a conflict.

-[^3]: Docker terms of service include a 6 month image retention limit on inactive images for free accounts

 <!--